grandeurdev/arduino-sdk/README.md

 > onSummary (callback : _Callback_) : returns _void_

-This method schedules a function to be called when the summary of the device is updated on Grandeur Cloud.
+This method schedules a function to be called when the summary of the device is updated on Grandeur.

 > ***A Tidbit***: *Update is a special type of event* and the function that handles it is called an **update handler**.